Cyprus Journalists Join Forces to Build a Bridge Against Hate

 White told the meeting that the initiative reinforces efforts to strengthen journalism across the island.
 He said: “It is also a signal that political and community leaders, many of whom are to blame for intemperate speech in the first place, must also watch their language.”

 The meeting is the latest phase of Cyprus Dialogue, a bi-communal effort launched in March this year.
-The programme bring together Turkish Cypriot and Greek Cypriot journalists to strengthen media and journalism.
+The programme brings together Turkish Cypriot and Greek Cypriot journalists to strengthen media and journalism.

 All three organisations signed a joint memorandum in which they agreed to work together and to support all journalists on issues of safety and security, access to information and strengthening ethics and quality of journalism.